-On March 16, the Leigh Yawkey Woodson Art Museum announced Milwaukee sculptor Don Rambadt as its 2017 Master Artist who will be honored during the Museum’s 42nd annual “Birds in Art” exhibition this fall.
-Rambadt, the Woodson Art Museum’s 36th Master Artist, will receive the Master Wildlife Artist Medal during the “Birds in Art” opening, Saturday, September 9.
+On March 16, the Leigh Yawkey Woodson Art Museum announced Milwaukee sculptor Don Rambadt as its 2017 Master Artist who was honored during the Museum’s 42nd annual “Birds in Art” exhibition this fall.
+Rambadt, the Woodson Art Museum’s 36th Master Artist, received the Master Wildlife Artist Medal during the “Birds in Art” opening, Saturday, September 9.
 For additional information about Don Rambadt see the 2017 Master Artist press release and the opening-weekend and programs press release.

 Meet the Artists 9 am – Noon

-More than sixty worldwide artists converge for Birds in Art opening festivities.
-Start mingling early to renew artist acquaintances, form new friendships, and get your 2017 catalogue and posters signed.
-Coffee will be available at the arbor, along with treats to purchase.
-Make Birds in Art your first stop of Wausau’s Artrageous Weekend.
+More than sixty worldwide artists converged for Birds in Art opening festivities.
+Visitors started mingling early to renew artist acquaintances, form new friendships, and get 2017 catalogue and posters signed.
+Coffee was available at the arbor, along with treats to purchase.
+Early birds made Birds in Art their first stop of Wausau’s Artrageous Weekend.

 Master Artist Talk 9:30 – 10:30 am

-Don Rambadt, Wisconsin sculptor and the Museum’s 36th Master Artist, provides insights into his inspiration and sculpture process during “Side Roads.”
+Don Rambadt, Wisconsin sculptor and the Museum’s 36th Master Artist, provided insights into his inspiration and sculpture process during “Side Roads.”

 Artists in Action 10:45 am – Noon

-Birds in Art artists demystify processes during Artists in Action, demonstrating their work in various mediums beneath tents in the sculpture garden.
+Birds in Art artists demystified processes during Artists in Action, demonstrating their work in various mediums beneath tents in the sculpture garden.